-NBO will implement strong subgrant accountability procedures demonstrating comprehensive monitoring and management requirements for awarded subgrantees.
+NBO will implement strong accountability procedures demonstrating comprehensive monitoring and management requirements for subgrantees.
 NBO will establish clear disbursement processes, claw back provisions, and reporting and monitoring requirements to ensure sound accountability measures are taken to sustain the integrity of the award process as described below:

-• Application budgets: The RFA will include requirements that NBEAD funds be spent in accordance with the BEAD NOFO, 2 CFR 200 and related federal regulations, and other relevant legislation.
+- Application budgets: The RFA will include requirements that NBEAD funds be spent in accordance with the BEAD NOFO, 2 CFR 200 and related federal regulations, and other relevant legislation.
 Application budgets will be assessed, during the evaluation period, for appropriateness of costs, in terms of allowability, allocability, and reasonableness.
-Budgets that do not meet these criteria will be revised before approval or rejection.

-• Pre-award risk assessment: Part of the LOI process will be the collection and assessment of information necessary to allow NBO to perform a pre-award risk assessment for each applicant.
-LOIs will include queries concerning applicants' experience with federal funding, submission of audit reports and related findings, and results of site visits completed.

-• Risk management schema: The pre-award risk assessment will serve as one component of a comprehensive risk management schema for the NBEAD projects, modeled after other such schemas used successfully in other federally funded grant programs.
+Prospective subgrantees who fail to meet these criteria may be given the opportunity to revise the budget before a final decision is made on the application. - Pre-award risk assessment: Part of the OA process will be the collection and assessment of information necessary to allow NBO to perform a pre-award risk assessment for each prospective subgrantee.
+OAs will include queries concerning applicants' experience with federal funding, submission of audit reports and related findings, and results of site visits completed (e.g., related to other broadband investments in Nebraska and/or historical experience with prospective subgrantees under other financial assistance programs, if available). - Risk management schema: The pre-award risk assessment will serve as one component of a comprehensive risk management schema for the NBEAD projects, modeled after other such schemas used successfully in other federally funded grant programs administered in Nebraska.
 Once risk factors are comprehensively listed and weighted, the schema will be used to assess each funded NBEAD project.
 The risk management schema will be adjusted as necessary based on experience with each subgrantee.
 If NBO determines that risk for a specific project or subgrantee has increased, additional monitoring activities will be imposed unless and until the risk is reduced sufficiently.

 One extreme of the risk management schema may involve claw back of NBEAD funds disbursed.
-NBO reserves the right to recoup funding from the subgrantee during the performance period or post project closeout if program obligations are not met.
+NBO reserves the right to recoup funding from subgrantees during the performance period or closeout if program obligations are not met.
 Failure to provide required documentation and/or meet requirements related to location enablement, speed, service pricing, and latency will trigger non-performance clauses.
-NBO will objectively assess the funds to be recouped based on non-performance trigger(s), up to the amount that was originally funded.
-Failure to return funds will result in NBO using any and all administrative and legal courses of action to recoup funds, including debarring the subgrantee from participation in future grant programs.
+NBO will objectively assess the funds to be recouped based on non-performance triggers, up to the amount that was originally funded.
+Failure to return funds will result in NBO using any and all administrative and legal courses of action to recoup funds, including debarring the subgrantee from participation in future financial assistance programs at the state and federal level.
 If funds are not returned, NBO will engage with NTIA to determine the best course of action regarding assumption of the project by other provider(s) and asset treatment.